 Gallery address: Via delle beccherie 55, Matera, Italy

 Night is the meaning of life here.
 Don’t dare to feel I am talking about moonlit night.
 It’s about a place where fluorescent bulbs hesitate to light up the great darkness.
 You have to go step by step by listening giggles and following Hindi songs.
 Cheap aroma or local fragrance continually defeated to hide smells of stinks.
-At the place, dreams never can lose its paths even by mistakes.
+At this place, dreams never can lose its paths even by mistakes.
 But it certainly can turn into the ideal background for a horror blockbuster by following nearly naked heroine’s poster or staring into a photographs where a lady wearing red lipstick with her innocent eyes hanging over fungus wall.

 As like being used for years after years these girls started feeling themselves as product.
 Product of modern day slavery.
 In the middle of these professionals there is also few girls common who uselessly try to hide their body with their small cloths, who will not look at any one’s eyes either for sorrow or for shame.
-These girls are new to the place, they been bought by madam one to two days ago.
-Betrayal boyfriend, step parents or their closest one play with their innocence and sell in the castle for taka 4000- 20000.
+These girls are new to the place, they been bought by madam one or two days ago.
+Betrayal boyfriend, step parents or their closest one play with their innocence and sold them in the castle for Tk 4000- 20000.
 Before realizing what had happened in her life her innocent soul has been captured by brothel’s reality.
-In between them there are girls who has been gang raped and our civilized society refuse to accept her, so she finds her MADAM as mother and releasing all bitters of her life by the profession of sex worker.
+In between them there are girls who has been gang raped and our civilized society refused to accept her, so she finds her MADAM as mother and releasing all bitters of her life by the profession of sex worker.

 Fighting over getting men at night does not change relationship between themselves on the day.
 An unknown bonding for each other has tied them up and takes care of them in dear need.
 That’s why, when a girl out of frustration cut her full hand with blade just to torture herself, her roommate wipe it off and put medicine on it.
 A six feet by six feet room is world for 3-4 girls, so when customer leave they decorate the bed with flowery bed sheet or place artificial flower for adding beauty of it.
 Knowing a home never will come in their life still they care for their small room as like their house.

 By remaining in the strict guidance of Guards for several years these birds stop weaving their wings and thus they forgot how to fly.
-After earning 100 tk per client 3-4 years passed thus but loans and buying money of madam does not meet up as these fates less girls can’t even calculate.
+After earning 100 Tk per client 3-4 years passed thus but loans and buying money of madam does not meet up as these fates less girls can’t even calculate.
 If their luck is good enough few of them get little better madam who let them free after three to four years to do their business independently.

 The story does not change here.
 Again after doing free business the girl do same mistake by giving heart to a client.
 Then one day come when the trusted man flew with her all money, gold and faith.
-All the tiny battles she had within inside, that do nothing but shape her emotions, make her able to drink her tears of blood.
+All the tiny battles she had within inside that do nothing but shape her emotions, make her able to drink her tears of blood.
 Stories of a brothel have many shapes.
 Many girls do not miss their Fazar prayer; many girls learn to recite Quran.
 Many girls penned their parents and send money monthly putting fake address in the envelope.
 Many girls forced to take a drug designed to fatten cattle for market name Oradexon.